ebi-pf-team/interproscan-docs/docs/ScanNucleicAcidSeqs.rst

 InterProScan does not select one best ORF from the input nucleotide sequence, instead it takes the ORFs generated and select N longest ORFs and inputs them for analysis.
-The number selected depends on the binary.getorf.parser.filtersize property mentioned that has a default value of 8.
+The number selected depends on the binary.getorf.parser.filtersize property that has a default value of 8.
 This means analysing nucleotide sequences can take much longer than analysing protein sequences.